 There are reasons for these as I point out in my book, Wild Foods; Looking back 60,000 years for clues to our future survival.
 They are the relationship between wild foods and our biochemistry.

-Hunt for fat or gather tree nuts and you get a plethora of other nutrients from protein to fat (and water) soluble vitamins, good fats and more exercise.
+Hunt for fat or gather tree nuts rich in fats and you get a plethora of other nutrients from protein to fat (and water) soluble vitamins, plenty of good fats and more exercise.

-It appears that we keep eating modern rubbish foods with their dwindling nutritional value in a vain hunt for micronutrients.
-When we don’t find antioxidants, anti-inflammatories, anti-allergens, anti-proliferatives, adaptogens, live enzymes and enzyme regulators, good sugars and minerals in a Big Mac, meat pie or fries we are driven to eat until we find what will satiate our micronutrient drive.
+It appears that we keep eating modern rubbish foods with their dwindling nutritional value in a vain hunt for phytonutrients.
+When we eat a Big Mac, meat pie or fries but don’t find antioxidants, anti-inflammatories, anti-allergens, anti-proliferatives, adaptogens, live enzymes and enzyme regulators, good sugars and minerals, then we are driven to keep 'hunting' until we find what will satiate our phytonutrient drive.

 Or we get fat trying.